-The ACCME was founded in 1981 to oversee the accreditation of institutions that provide continuing medical education (CME).
+The Accreditation Council for Continuing Medical Education (ACCME®) was founded in 1981 to oversee the accreditation of institutions that provide continuing medical education (CME).
 A nonprofit corporation based in Chicago, IL, we are responsible for setting standards to ensure that CME is effective, relevant, responsive to the changing healthcare environment, independent, free from commercial bias, and designed to promote healthcare improvement.
 Our goal is to leverage the power of education to improve clinician performance and patient care.

 The ACCME Strategic Plan 2018–2021: Transforming Education to Improve Health aims to promote an even more dynamic CME enterprise that is well-positioned to adapt to the changing educational needs and expectations of clinician-learners today and in the years to come.

 - Strategic Goal 1: AUGMENT Awareness of CME’s Value

 - Strategic Goal 2: ASSURE Accreditation Quality and Equivalency

 - Strategic Goal 3: ACCELERATE the Evolution of CME